 This section summarizes the Reconvened WG’s deliberations on developing a definitive list of identifiers to be protected based on the instructions from the GNSO Council.
 The outcome of the WG’s deliberations resulted in two deliverables; a definitive list of identifiers for the ICRC, IFRC, and National Societies, as a part of the Movement, has been created; and a set of principles that define the allowed variations for current and future use.
 Both deliverables became a part of the recommendations found in Section 2 of this report.

-The WG first was introduced how the GDD technically implemented the original Board resolutions on the temporary protection of Red Cross identifiers.
+The WG first was introduced to how the GDD technically implemented the original Board resolutions on the temporary protection of Red Cross identifiers.

 A list was supplied by Red Cross representatives during the original PDP that contained a list of formal identifiers for policy deliberations